mttaggart/security-tools/README.md

 #### Why I Like It

 I was a LastPass customer for over a decade.
 Their recent mismanagement of their security incident convinced me they could no longer be trusted with my information.
-However, their failure is not an indictment of the the concept of a password manager.
+However, their failure is not an indictment of the concept of a password manager.
 While some feel that a local-only solution like KeePass is the only "secure" solution, I feel strongly that tools like a browser-integrated password manager are necessary as long as passwords are around to improve the overall strength and uniqueness of users' passwords.

 So, Bitwarden.
 They've been around for some time, offering both a hosted and self-hosted version of an open source password management solutions.